Toyota Camry

 The Toyota Camry (/ˈkæmri/; Japanese: トヨタ・カムリ Toyota Kamuri) is an automobile sold internationally by the Japanese auto manufacturer Toyota since 1982, spanning multiple generations.
 Originally compact in size (narrow-body), the Camry has grown since the 1990s to fit the mid-size classification (wide-body)—although the two widths co-existed in that decade.
 Since the release of the wide-bodied versions, Camry has been extolled by Toyota as the firm's second "world car" after the Corolla.
 As of 2022, the Camry is positioned above the Corolla and below the Avalon or Crown in several markets.

-In Japan, Camry was once exclusive to Toyota Corolla Store retail dealerships.
+In Japan, the Camry was once exclusive to Toyota Corolla Store retail dealerships.
 Narrow-body cars also spawned a rebadged sibling in Japan, the Toyota Vista (トヨタ・ビスタ)—also introduced in 1982 and sold at Toyota Vista Store locations.
 Diesel fuel versions have previously retailed at Toyota Diesel Store.
 The Vista Ardeo was a wagon version of the Vista V50.